 To offload your data, you'll need a USB 3.0 storage device.
 Our guide to the best external hard drives can help you out there.

 Reset your console: Removes everything from your PS5 and fully resets it.
-Only use this option if you're selling or trading in your PS5, or if you want to start from scratch.
+Only use this option if you're selling or trading in your

 Select the option that best suits your needs, and you're set.
 If you want to perform a factory reset, choose Reset your console.
 Once again, we recommend backing up your data before proceeding with a factory reset, even if you're a PlayStation Plus subscriber.